ericholscher/django-testing-docs/fixtures.rst

 is indeed a hack, and one that shouldn't really be used unless you have a very good reason.

-Generally in Doc tests, you would create your content as if you were on the command line.
+Generally in doc tests, you would create your content as if you were on the command line.
 This shows how doc tests are generally limited in their scope.
 You go ahead and create the objects that you care about in the test explicitly, and then run your tests against them.
 A simple example::